TheyCallMeAndyBro/Line_Bot/README.md

 ## Introduce

-Users can create their own LINE BOT through this program.
+Combined the OpenAI API with the LINE API to create a real-time conversational chatbot.
+This application not only enables instant interaction but also delivers a more intelligent and interesting experience for users.
 Hope you have a pleasant experience!

-This website is built with Node.js, Express.js, LINE API, OPENAI API.

 ## Architecture Diagram

 ![Diagram](./READMEIMG/Line-bot流程圖.png)

+## Demo

 ![Demo](./READMEIMG/line-bot-demo.gif)

 ## Features